-Bhanu Athaiya achieved a lot over six decades - the only woman member of the Progressive Artists Group and the first Indian to win an Oscar.
+Bhanu Athaiya achieved a lot over a period of six decades - the only woman member of the Progressive Artists Group and the first Indian to win an Oscar.

 Bhanu Athaiya's path to glory had its own set of hurdles.
 After recognizing her ardent love for art, Shashikore Chavan, Bhanu's mentor, took her to the renowned Sir J.J.
 School of Art to meet Professor Bhonsle.
 However, admissions were closed for the year, and she missed the deadline.
 Bhonsle suggested that Bhanu enroll in a private art institute called Nutan Kala Mandir in Bombay to prepare for J.J.
 School's entrance exam.
 He was her mentor, and Bhanu often approached him for advice.
 Bhanu Rajopadhye made art an after school activity.
 Something she would delve deep into and find solace in after a long day.
 Chavan wanted her to nurture this hobby into a passion.
 He was impressed with the skills she had acquired at such a young age and encouraged her to pursue Fine Arts.